emca-it/OP5-Documentation/faq/FAQ/Webinar_op5_Monitor_7.0_questions.md

 #### Q5: How about the development for the OP5 Logserver?
 Will it only be lie critical updates for it and all new functionality be only for the Logger version?

-A: We will sustain full support including bug fixes for op5 LogServer.
-The focus for future new features and functions will be op5 Logger.
+A: We will sustain full support including bug fixes for OP5 LogServer.
+The focus for future new features and functions will be OP5 Logger.

 #### Q6 Can you list other host logs by the Logger link to be able to correlate errors?

-A: I’m not sure that I understand your question, however read the article in op5 Knowledge base with a description how we did the “root cause analysis example” at <https://kb.op5.com/x/KQCn>.
+A: I’m not sure that I understand your question, however read the article in OP5 Knowledge base with a description how we did the “root cause analysis example” at <https://kb.op5.com/x/KQCn>.
 Hopefully it will give you an idea howto implement what you ask for.

-#### Q7: Sending all logs to op5 logger may generate huge load, are you having already experiences with that new workload for op5 monitor at all?
+#### Q7: Sending all logs to OP5 logger may generate huge load, are you having already experiences with that new workload for OP5 Monitor at all?

 A: Yes - this is true - and one of the problems we encountered was in the free search box - so we have added support for narrowing smart search, i.e. h:backup will only list hosts with “backup” in it, l:backup only search and list log data.
 It’s also a configuration on how much data you need to have in your primary log DB, and when / how often you rotate your data out to the archives.
-A third option is also to do a split configuration, i.e. op5 Monitor on one machine and op5 Logger on a second machine - both optimized for resources for their particular usage.
+A third option is also to do a split configuration, i.e. OP5 Monitor on one machine and OP5 Logger on a second machine - both optimized for resources for their particular usage.

 #### Q8: Windows syslog agent, nsclient is both very old in the "packaged" op5way.
 When will you bring these up to date or update the versions?
 Get rid of the check\_nt also…

 A: We do have an ongoing investigation to fix these issues.
 I hope that we have an answer shortly to this.

-#### Q9: How do I handle my old filters created in op5 LogServer if I migrate to op5 Monitor Enterprise+ with integrated Logger?
+#### Q9: How do I handle my old filters created in OP5 LogServer if I migrate to OP5 Monitor Enterprise+ with integrated Logger?

-A: There is no automatic import tool to migrate op5 Logserver filters to op5 Logger.
-The smart filter capabilities in op5 Logger do use the same syntax as all other filters in op5 Monitor so it is rather simple to manually convert them.
-We suggest you contact op5 Professional Services to assure the best way way for your particular filters.
+A: There is no automatic import tool to migrate OP5 Logserver filters to OP5 Logger.
+The smart filter capabilities in OP5 Logger do use the same syntax as all other filters in OP5 Monitor so it is rather simple to manually convert them.
+We suggest you contact OP5 Professional Services to assure the best way way for your particular filters.

 #### Q10: Does the Logger cost extra, do we need an additional license?

-A: The Logger is an integrated feature in op5 Monitor Enterprise+, so if you are running that version today it will be no additional cost.
-If you are running op5 Monitor Enterprise (no plus) you will get the Logger functionality when upgrading to v7.0, however it will be limited to collect logs only from ”local host” i.e. the op5 monitor system.
-That enables you to test it etc. If you want to be able to collect logs from all over, you need to upgrade your system from op5 Monitor Enterprise to Monitor Enterprise+, this will also give you Trapper.
+A: The Logger is an integrated feature in OP5 Monitor Enterprise+, so if you are running that version today it will be no additional cost.
+If you are running OP5 Monitor Enterprise (no plus) you will get the Logger functionality when upgrading to v7.0, however it will be limited to collect logs only from ”local host” i.e. the OP5 Monitor system.
+That enables you to test it etc. If you want to be able to collect logs from all over, you need to upgrade your system from OP5 Monitor Enterprise to Monitor Enterprise+, this will also give you Trapper.

 #### Q11: What about new logger and master / poller systems, eg is it possible to collect logs with poller and access it from master?

-A: The op5 Logger do not support the peer/poller functionality as other parts of op5 Monitor.
-To access the op5 Logger GUI you need to login to the system that has the logs, in this case the poller.
+A: The OP5 Logger do not support the peer/poller functionality as other parts of OP5 Monitor.
+To access the OP5 Logger GUI you need to login to the system that has the logs, in this case the poller.
 It is also possible to access the logs via the API.

 #### Q12: Is the logger part of all the versions or just the enterprise?

-A: Its only included in op5 Monitor Enterprise Plus and op5 Monitor Free Trial
+A: Its only included in OP5 Monitor Enterprise Plus and OP5 Monitor Free Trial

 #### Q13: How are the logs stored in logger?